 Looking to impart some financial wisdom on the soon-to-be college grads in your life?
-We turned to Scott Gamm, author of the brand new book, More Money, Please: The Financial Secrets You Never Learned in School (Penguin/Plume, April 2013), to help you do just that.
+We turned to Scott Gamm, author of More Money, Please: The Financial Secrets You Never Learned in School, to help you do just that.

-As a 20-something himself, Gamm recognizes the fact that making financial mistakes in one’s youth can end up being costly for many years to come, especially for those entering such a tough economic climate and tight job market.
+As someone who wrote a book on finances when he was in his twenties, Gamm recognizes that making financial mistakes in one’s youth can end up being costly for many years to come, especially in a tough economic climate.
 Here are his top tips for starting out on the right financial foot.

 Sharing these strategies with the college students in your life will help them earn an A+ in money management.
 For extra credit, consider making a copy of Gamm’s savvy guide part of their graduation gift.